 Other case studies of women with decreasing bone density showed great results, too.
-In one, a 56-year-old woman used silica for 6 months.
+In one, a 56-year-old woman used silica for six months.
 By the end of the treatment, the measurements of her lumbar spine and neck of the femur showed an increase of 12.3%.
-In another, a 64-year-old woman also used silica for 6 months and showed an increase of lumbar spine and femur density of 6.3%.
+In another, a 64-year-old woman also used silica for six months and showed an increase of lumbar spine and femur density of 6.3%.

 And, in yet another case study, a man had shoulder pain so severe it made dressing difficult.
 He had been taking pain relievers, but had to stop – they caused terrible stomach upset.
-His practitioner recommended silica, and just 3 months later, his range of motion returned and he enjoys daily walks again.
+His practitioner recommended silica, and just three months later, his range of motion returned and he enjoys daily walks again.

 Strong Scientific and Clinical Results!